 Introduction

-The Bartholin’s glands (or greater vestibular glands) are important organs of the female reproductive system.
-Danish anatomist Caspar Bartholin Secundus first described them in 1677.[1]
-Their primary function is the production of a mucoid secretion that aids in vaginal and vulvar lubrication.
-The glands are located in the vulvar vestibule, at either side of the external orifice of the vagina.
-They are homologous to the bulbourethral (Cowper’s) glands in males.
+The Bartholin glands, also known as the greater vestibular glands, are important organs of the female reproductive system.
+Danish anatomist Caspar Bartholin Secundus first described these structures in 1677.[1]
+The glands primarily produce a mucoid secretion that aids vaginal and vulvar lubrication.
+The Bartholin glands are located in the vulvar vestibule on either side of the vaginal introitus (see Image.
+Bartholin Gland).
+These structures are homologous to the bulbourethral (Cowper) glands in men.

 Bartholin gland pathology may present as an asymptomatic mass, causing only vulvar asymmetry.
 Symptomatic masses may exhibit severe tenderness, surrounding erythema, and edema.
-Cysts and abscesses often form in women of reproductive age and do not require treatment.
-Rarely, mass biopsy and excision may be necessary if malignancy is suspected.
+Cysts and abscesses often form in women of reproductive age and do not always require intervention.
+Mass biopsy and excision may be necessary if malignancy is suspected, though this occurrence is rare.
+In-depth knowledge of the anatomy and function of the Bartholin glands enables clinicians to treat various conditions affecting the female external genital area.

 Structure and Function

-The primary function of the Bartholin glands is the production of a mucoid secretion that lubricates the distal end of the vagina during intercourse.
-The glands become active after menarche and are non-palpable.
-Each gland is oval-shaped and measures, on average, 0.5 cm.
-A two-centimeter-long efferent duct connects each gland to the posterolateral aspect of the vaginal orifice (between the hymen and the labia minora).[2]
+The primary function of the Bartholin glands is the production of a mucoid secretion that lubricates the distal vagina during intercourse.
+The glands become active after menarche and are normally impalpable.[2]

 Embryology

-During embryogenesis, the sinus urogenitalis gives rise to the Bartholin glands, the inferior part of the vagina, and the majority of its epithelium.
+During embryogenesis, the sinus urogenitalis gives rise to the Bartholin glands, the distal vagina, and the majority of its epithelium.
 The body of each Bartholin gland is composed of mucinous acini lined by simple columnar epithelium.
-Their efferent ducts are composed of transitional epithelium, which merges into squamous epithelium as the orifices open into the vagina.[3]
+The glands' efferent ducts are composed of transitional epithelium, which merges into squamous epithelium as the orifices open into the vagina.[3]

 Blood Supply and Lymphatics

-The external pudendal artery provides the blood supply to the Bartholin glands.
-Both glands drain into the superficial inguinal and pelvic lymph nodes.[2]
+The external pudendal artery supplies the Bartholin glands.
+Both glands drain into the superficial inguinal and pelvic lymph nodes.

 Nerves